-- 3. In the main tables, click the Compounds tab. - 4.
-Sort the Compounds table in descending order (▼) by the Mass List Matches column.
+- 3. In the main tables, click the Compounds tab. - Sort the Compounds table in descending order (▼) by the Mass List Matches column.
+Then, hold down the CTRL key and sort the table in descending order (▼) by the Area (Max) column.